harwinder/harwinder.github.com/_posts/2013-01-01-reviving-my-blog.md

   *  I can write blog in [Markdown](http://daringfireball.net/projects/markdown/syntax).
   *  serve my blog for free with [Github Pages](http://pages.github.com)
   *  serve static files instead of messing with a database.
-  *  handcraft your HTML pages.
+  *  handcraft my HTML pages.
   *  fork an [existing blog](https://github.com/mojombo/jekyll/wiki/sites) on github.
+It cannot get easier than this.